 I obtained degrees in psychology from the University of Nottingham (BSc, 1988; PhD, 1992).
 My focus is on how people interpret information, and why this can result in reasoning errors.
 People approach tasks in different ways, and investigating this has always been a feature of my research.
 My interest in why some people tend to better at inferences than others led me to address the issue of individual differences in intelligence.
-There is a summary of my publications here.
 After my PhD, I taught for a year each at the Universities of Newcastle upon Tyne and St Andrews, then joined the new Department of Psychology at the University of Essex in 1993.

 I am a South Londoner born and (mostly) bred, and my family eventually settled in Dulwich.
 Travel to Central London usually involved lengthy trips by bus or antiquated British Rail trains, and a trip by Underground was a rare event.
 To a small boy, the experience was almost Tolkienesque, with entry